colonyos/documentation/content/colonies-cli.rst

     ProcessId=46a0b33933a68ebfc0da722461b8c13bb1a170ee678ecd1ccede9ae1b01fcc91

-Alternative method to execute a Function
+Alternative method to execute a function
 ----------------------------------------
 It is possible to submit a Function Specification without specifying a JSON file, which can be suitable for simpler use cases.